 Creating a new metric may be a daunting task for beginners because of the many options available.
-To help you with the creation of metrics, let us walk through an example that covers the creation of three metrics, each one of a different type: count, quantity, and top.
+To help you with the creation of metrics, let us walk through a first example that covers the creation of three metrics, each one of a different type: count, quantity, and top.
+Then let us explore how to create a quantity metric based on the output of a remote action.

-The example gets information on binaries that are considered dangerous.
+The first example gets information on binaries that are considered dangerous.
 To that end, we propose the creation of three metrics, which the reader can later refine and expand:

-Devices executing dangerous binaries
+- Devices executing dangerous binaries (Count metric)

-Count the number of devices that execute dangerous binaries.

-Cumulated execution time of dangerous binaries

-Measure how long your devices were exposed to the execution of dangerous binaries.

-Top most executed dangerous executables

-List the top ten executables associated to dangerous binaries by number of executions.
+Count the number of devices that execute dangerous binaries. - Cumulated execution time of dangerous binaries (Quantity metric) Measure how long your devices were exposed to the execution of dangerous binaries. - Top most executed dangerous executables (Top metric) List the top ten executables associated to dangerous binaries by number of executions.